rahogaboom/rdx/README.md

          2. 1 nodes, 1 keys, 1 bytes per key
          3. 500 nodes, 5 keys, 12 bytes per key

+   DESIGN GOALS:
+   1. Flexibility   - The specification of three parameters - MAX_NUM_RDX_NODES, NUM_KEYS and NUM_KEY_BYTES - allows
+                      the construction of a very wide range of PATRICIA tries without having to resort to reinvention of code to provide some spcific combination of these parameters.

+   2. Originality   - The property of PATRICIA that each new key insertion results in one new branch node allocation allows for the allocation of a data node and NUM_KEYS branch nodes for each new multi-key insertion.
+This makes the full allocation of trie space at the outset possible and the insertion and deletion of data node entirely a matter of pointer manipulation.
+I know of no other implementation using this approach.

+   3. Verifyability - With the use of the two routines, rdx_pat_print() and rdx_pat_verify(), the structural details of the tries may be checked.  rdx_pat_print() can print out the entire trie structure including pointers.
+With a specific key argument the NUM_KEYS branch node paths to the data is printed.
+                      The rdx_pat_verify() routine checks for twenty five types of trie structural mishaps.

+   4. Testing       - Three tests of different sized tries are provided.
+The test code is identical in each case.
+                      These are:
+                          a.
+8 nodes, 3 keys, 4 bytes per key
+                          b.
+1 nodes, 1 keys, 1 bytes per key
+                          c.
+500 nodes, 5 keys, 12 bytes per key

+                      The a. trie has fifteen tests.
+All tests are output to the rdx_pat_test1.results file.
+                      Each test output is delineated from other tests and documented as to what result is expected.
+                      Two tries are declared and used for the tests.
+However, since the rdx_pat_search.h file is compiled in the tries must be of the same size.

+                      The b. trie is the minimum specifiable.
+No one would actually use a trie of one node with one key of one byte, however, this minimal configuration should still work.
+Some tests will not be run since they require exactly three keys.

+                      The c. trie is a much larger trie test.
+Again, some tests will not be run since they require exactly three keys.

    - Latest Version v1.0.4:
          a. fixed bug related to search/delete for a subset(1 to NUM_KEYS-1) of keys.  a byproduct of this fix is faster execution for both search/delete - fewer array accesses.